Skip to main content

 • MCOs receive reliable, research-backed data that aligns with treatment objectives and reporting needs.

-• Families get meaningful updates—not just general impressions.
+• Family Therapists and their clients get meaningful updates—not just general impressions.

-This level of accountability ensures that every stakeholder is informed and every student is supported with clarity.
+This level of accountability ensures that everyone is informed and every student is supported with clarity.

 Final Thoughts

-Again, therapists are essential and this is certainly not a critique of our therapeutic department.
-However, research shows that structured outcome tools like the Y-OQ and RESBA, when integrated into the treatment process, dramatically improves the ability of clinicians to detect risk, adjust treatment, and communicate real progress.
+Again, our therapists are appreciative of the data and the essential part it plays in student healing.
+Research continues to show that structured outcome tools like the RESBA and YOQ, when integrated into the treatment process, dramatically improves the ability of clinicians to detect risk, adjust treatment, and communicate real progress.

-At Oxbow Academy, we’ve been leading the way for more than a decade—originating, validating, and relying on tools that help students succeed and stakeholders stay confident in the process.
+At Oxbow Academy, we’ve been leading the way for more than a decade, originating, validating, and relying on tools that help students succeed and families stay confident in the process.

 If you're looking for a treatment program that combines clinical excellence with measurable outcomes, Oxbow Academy offers exactly that.